Margaret Salmon and Ed Webb-Ingall

 ‘Shore’ will inspire, connect and reflect responses in Scotland’s coastal communities to the Marine Protected Areas two years after their legal designation in 2016.

-Award winning artists Margaret Salmon and Ed Webb-Ingall will each create new films inspired by the work of marine scientists and by coastal communities affected by MPAs including the Isle of Arran and Wester Ross area.
+Award winning artists Margaret Salmon (recently nominated for a Jarman Award 2018) and Ed Webb-Ingall have each created new films inspired by the work of marine scientists and by coastal communities affected by MPAs including the Isle of Arran and Wester Ross area.
 In their contrasting Island and Highland coastal positions, both locations provide ideal settings for exploring the relationship between humans and the seas.

-– Taigh Chearsabhagh Museum and Arts Centre, North Uist;
+– September / October 2018, date TBC, Taigh Chearsabhagh Museum and Arts Centre, Lochmaddy, North Uist

 Alongside the screenings there will be additional creative and scientific content co-curated with each host venue providing local context; interactive community ceilidhs led by community heritage organisation Local Voices; and opportunities for everyone to contribute to an interconnected project network forming a ‘chain’ conversation across Scotland as all Shore participants and audiences are invited to respond to the ideas, thoughts and learnings of the previous tour location.